About this recipe

 - Seasoning: I used smoked paprika and cumin, but salt and pepper, chili powder, za’atar, or even cinnamon sugar (for sweet chips!) are great options.

 - Wash and pat dry your sweet potatoes.
-Thinly slice them using a mandolin or a very sharp knife.
+Thinly slice them using a mandoline or a very sharp knife.

-- Place them on a baking sheet with parchment paper or a silicone mat.
+- Place them in a single layer on a baking sheet with parchment paper or a silicone mat.

-- Season the sweet potato slices with the seasoning of your choice.
+- Season the slices with the seasoning of your choice.
 Add a bit of oil with a brush or spray.

-- Bake for ten minutes, turn the baking sheet, and bake for 8 minutes more.
+- Bake at 400°F (200°C) for ten minutes, turn the baking sheet, and bake for 8 minutes more, watching closely at the end.

 Home cook to home cook tips